 Devon Seafood + Steak is renowned for its fresh, high-quality seafood and perfectly cooked steaks.
 The sophisticated yet welcoming atmosphere makes it suitable for both family dinners and romantic nights out.
 With a dedicated kid-friendly menu, it ensures an enjoyable dining experience for all ages.

 Jay must have mentioned when making reservations that we were in PA celebrating Ashley's birthday because this is what we found waiting for us at the table when we were seated.
 In place of the martini was a mocktail.
-We also ordered one for Sarah.
 After dinner they brought out a birthday cupcake for Ashley.

 The food was exceptional as was the service.
 Two thumbs up on Devon Seafood & Steak! $$$$